foundata/guidelines/oci-container-image-guide.md

   containing project facts and permitted exceptions.
 It may narrow built-in rules but cannot relax an unconditional `MUST` or `MUST NOT` or extend a built-in maximum.
-- A **platform qualification** is the per-image, per-platform record (`platform-qualification-<platform>.json`, one file per target platform) of observations, evidence digests and the platform verdict produced by qualification on one build worker.
+- A **platform qualification** is the per-image, per-platform record of observations, evidence digests and the platform verdict produced by qualification on one build worker, one record per target platform.
-- A **release candidate** is the aggregate record (`release-candidate.json`) produced by assembly from one or more accepted platform qualifications.
+- A **release candidate** is the aggregate record produced by assembly from one or more accepted platform qualifications.
 It identifies the exact image manifest or image index eligible for publication.
 - A **candidate reference** is a reserved, single-use tag for one publication attempt of an accepted digest.
 Its `-candidate.` suffix follows the release version or source revision so related tags sort together.